What is a BASIX Certificate?

 BASIX Certificate Structure

-BASIX certificate has a certain structure which is repeated in all certificates although the format of the certificate is different for new single dwellings, new multi unit developments and alterations and additions.
+BASIX certificate has a certain structure which is repeated in all certificates although the format of a certificate is different for new single dwellings, new multi unit developments and alterations and additions.

 There are 4 sections in each certificate as follow;